 With each sprint, a potentially shippable product increment is delivered.
 And with every new iteration, new features are added to the product resulting in gradual product growth.
-The main benefit of using an agile approach is that each product feature gets validated early in the development process and chances of delivering a potentially failed product gets much lower.
+The main benefit of using an agile approach is that each product feature gets validated early in the development process and chances of delivering a potentially failed product get much lower.

-According to a recent research, here are some of the benefits using Agile provides over the traditional project development methods –
+According to recent research, here are some of the benefits using Agile provides over the traditional project development methods –

 - Increased ability to manage constantly changing priorities.

 - Better team productivity through daily task allocation.

 - Greater project visibility due to its simple planning system

 Agile is basically an umbrella term used for a lot of different techniques and methodologies sharing the same principles and values listed above, 40 to be exact.